marcobiasizzo/BGs_Cereb_nest_PD/README.md

 Simulation data will be automatically saved in savings or share_results.

-To define youy simulation, firsly edit the "user parameters" at the beginning of the main script.
+To define your simulation, firsly edit the "user parameters" at the beginning of the main script.
 Other useful parameters can be found in the main file, while model parameters are set in the population repository.